Default thubnail

 Here’s what to focus on:

-Use LinkedIn filters or free company research tools like Generect to get email addresses when you’re ready to reach out.
+Use LinkedIn filters or an email finder tool like Generect to get email addresses when you’re ready to reach out.

 Now let’s look at how you can quickly find the right contacts to start a conversation with.